 - 1. Participants may choose to request funds as construction draws or to draw funds at project completion. - 2.
 A payment and performance bond, or Letter of Credit (LOC) in an amount equal to the construction contract must be provided by Applicants electing to draw funds during construction. - 3.
-SC Housing will only release funds for completed work in place that has been inspected and approved by an SC Housing inspector. - 4.
+SC Housing will only release funds for completed work in place that has been inspected and approved by an SC Housing I Inspector. - 4.
 Unless otherwise directed by SC Housing, funding sources will be drawn proportionately. - 5.
-Disbursements for soft costs are not allowed until vertical construction has started.
-CHDO Seed Money Loans disbursements are an exception to this policy. - 6.
+Disbursements for soft costs are not allowed until vertical construction has started. - 6.
 An SRDP Application Exhibit 9 Election to Draw Funds must be submitted with the Tier II Application.